-Threat Modeling is considered an essential activity in the modern Software Development Lifecycle.
+Threat Modeling is considered an essential activity in the modern Software Development Life-cycle.
 It helps in identifying threats and possible vulnerabilities early, to a point where, if done correctly, the vulnerability never surfaces in a given environment or application.
-However, Threat Modeling is done ineffectively by most organisations.
+However, Threat Modeling is done ineffectively by most organizations.
 Threat Modeling has been reduced to infrequent and ineffective process.
-Most organisations do Threat Modeling for large systems, resulting in a “boil the ocean” effect, leading to ineffective Threat Analysis.
+Most organizations do Threat Modeling for large systems, resulting in a “boil the ocean” effect, leading to ineffective Threat Analysis.
 Worse, this has no meaning or bearing on engineering and product teams that actually deliver these applications to customers.

 This training focuses on delivering effective Threat Modeling in the Agile SDLC.
 The training takes battle-tested threat modeling principles and methodologies and trains students on how they can implement an effective, yet efficient Threat Model in a time and resource constrained Agile (and DevOps) driven SDLC.